Global Markets: Oil jumps on U.S. plans to tighten Iran sanctions; dollar eases

 Major financial markets in Europe were closed for Easter Monday, as were markets in Australia and Hong Kong.

-About one-third of the S&P 500 companies, including Boeing Co, Amazon.com Inc and Facebook Inc, will report this week.
+About one-third of the S&P 500 companies, including Boeing Co, Amazon.com Inc and Facebook Inc, will report their quarterly earnings this week.

 Overnight in Asia shares slipped, pulled lower by underperforming Chinese stocks that retreated from a 13-month high.
 Comments from top policy-making bodies raised investor fears that Beijing will slow the pace of policy easing after some signs of stabilization in China.